lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/documentation/error_analysis/citros_data.md

 Create CitrosData object, that allows to bin and interpolate data.

 CitrosData object has two main attributes: 'data' - the vector of depending variables, and all other additional columns - 'addData'.
-Both 'data' and 'addData' attributes containes pandas.DataFrame.
+Both 'data' and 'addData' attributes contains pandas.DataFrame.

 #### Parameters